text that reads, crystals, rocks, minerals, gemstones

 Mineral Manipulation: The Art of Deception

-Howlite (pictured above), which can be white or grey, is often used to produce fake turquoise.
+Howlite (pictured above), which can be white or grey, is often used for fake turquoise.
 Its dark-coloured veins make it a popular choice because they're difficult to reproduce in a synthetic material.

 Another crystal that's often fake is quartz.
-Many crystal balls being sold are glass or lead crystal.
+Many crystal balls are made of glass or lead crystal.
 Lead crystal is glass infused with lead, which enhances its optical properties.
 Lead is added during manufacturing to increase the refractive index, which makes the glass more reflective and sparkly.

 The more lead that's added, the greater the brilliance and clarity.

-The crystal balls in these photos are being sold in a well-known online marketplace.
+The crystal balls in these photos are being sold in an online marketplace.
 The iridescence in quartz comes from the interference of light as it passes through the crystal.

 Interference occurs when light waves interact with each other as they enter a crystal and bounce around inside.
 Refraction and dispersion also contribute to the rainbows that can be seen.

-On one website I visited, the business states that it only buys crystals that have been ethically and sustainably sourced.
+On one website I visited, the owner states they only buy crystals that have been ethically and sustainably sourced.
 Yet they've bought crystal balls, probably unknowingly, that have been coated to produce iridescence.
-And there's a good possibility they may not even be quartz.
+And there's a good chance they may not even be quartz.

-This gemstone is being sold as 'natural' lemon quartz.
-Lemon quartz doesn't occur naturally.
+The gemstone in this next photo is being sold as 'natural' lemon quartz, but lemon quartz doesn't occur naturally.
 It's produced by heating low-grade citrine, amethyst or smoky quartz.

 Heat treatments, which are a commonly accepted practice, are generally considered to be an enhancement.
 Therefore, it's not deception to call this stone lemon quartz, but it is when you call it 'natural' lemon quartz.

-Another company I found online is selling this citrine geode.
-On their website, the owner states they travel the world in search of the finest minerals and gemstones.
+This citrine geode is being sold by another online business.
+On their website, they state they travel the world in search of the finest minerals and gemstones.

-Natural citrine, which is relatively rare, rarely occurs as a geode.
-One article I read on what appeared to be a trustworthy geology-related website spoke in great detail about citrine and its occurrence as a geode.
-All of their photos were heated amethyst.
+Natural citrine rarely occurs as a geode.
+One article I read on what appeared to be a trustworthy geology-related website spoke in great detail about citrine geodes, yet the geodes in their photos were all heated amethyst.

-Almost all citrine geodes being sold, especially large pieces like this, are heated amethyst.
-Calling this geode citrine is acceptable, but labelling it as 'natural' citrine raises serious questions.
+Almost all citrine geodes and certainly large pieces like this are heated amethyst.
+Calling this geode citrine is widely accepted, but labelling it as 'natural' citrine raises serious questions.

 Three factors impact the accuracy of information published about crystals, rocks, and minerals.
 The first is a business's lack of expertise or knowledge, which can lead to a misunderstanding about the material being sold.